Overview of Delaware Mortgages

-If you’re buying in Delaware, “jumbo loan” limits are at the standard $417,000 loan limit in every county.
-If a loans exceeds that limit, it becomes a jumbo loan.
+If you’re buying a home in Delaware, conforming loan limits are at the standard $726,200 limit in every county.
+If a loan exceeds that limit, it becomes a jumbo loan.
 If you are considering a jumbo loan for your mortgage, be aware that they come with higher interest rates to cover the increased risk on the part of the lender.
-The average jumbo loan rate in Delaware is 4%.

 Delaware ARM Loan Rates

-There is less certainty with an ARM or adjustable-rate mortgage as compared to a fixed-rate mortgage.
-An ARM offers an introductory period that may last anywhere from one to 10 years, depending on the mortgage’s terms.
+There is less certainty with an adjustable-rate mortgage (ARM) as compared to a fixed-rate mortgage.
+An ARM offers an introductory period that may last anywhere from one to 10 years, depending on the mortgage terms.
 A lower interest rate is available during that time.
 Once the initial period ends, the rate may change and typically that means it will rise.

 The interest rate is capped at a certain level, however, which is laid out in the loan’s terms.
 Before choosing an ARM, it is key to make sure that the highest possible interest rate is one that you can afford to pay.